CMQNordic/Web-Dev-Cheatsheet/README.md

-## __GIT & CMD__
+# __GIT & CMD__
-Git is the most popular version-control system for tracking changes in source code during software development.
-Install it on your computer or check if you have it installed with cmd command: <br>
+Git is the most popular version-control system used for tracking changes in source-code.
+Install it on your computer (or check if you have it installed) with cmd command: <br>
 `git --version`

- Here come most common git commands to run from command window.Note that in VScode there is a Command Palette (open with `CTRL-SHIT_P`) chose commands from list.
-VSCode do also have a GUI with buttons to easily work with GIT.
-Still good to know how to do it from command line anyway!
+ Here come some of the most common git-commands to run from command window.
+Note that in VScode there is a __Command Palette__ (open with `CTRL-SHIT_P`) where you can choose all GIT commands from a list and do not want to write command in the terminal.
+VSCode do also have a Git-GUI with buttons to make it easier to work with git.
+Still good to know syntax of commands to run them from command line when needed!

- ##### Configure git on your local machine, telling who you are for committing changes.
+- Configure git on your local machine, telling who you are for committing changes.
 Set email, user name with:

  `git config --global user.name "Your Name"` <br>
  `git config --global user.email  your@email.com` <br>

-##### Create a local repo by navigating to the folder in cmd window that you wits to become a repo.
+- Create a local repo by navigating to the folder in cmd window that you wits to become a repo.
 Then either create a new repo from scratch with:

 `git init` (master is your local_branch_name by default)